 - Single tooth isolation and rubber dam system are used to prevent ingestion and inhalation of vapor and particle size amalgam.

-- 100% oxygen is used as an alternative air source (with lavender essential oil blend in the nosepiece).
+- 100% oxygen is used as an alternative air source.

 - Amalgam separators are used to collect the amalgam pieces so they don’t enter municipal water systems.